Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 The short answer is, no.

 It seems unlikely that steel prices will decrease anytime soon and the cost of steel is rising continually.
-As long as the supply and demand for steel remain unbalanced, prices will continue to increase.
+As long as the supply and demand for steel remain unbalanced, steel market prices will continue to increase.

 Erecting a pre-engineered steel building will likely cost less now than it will in the not-too-distant future.